-The introduction of remote working and autonomous working environments has meant self-management is one of the most in demand soft skills in 2021.
-Candidates who are able to take ownership of their tasks, time management, who also have a passion to learn – will be able to flourish in the work environment.
+The introduction of remote working and autonomous working environments has meant self-management will be one of the most in-demand soft skills in 2023.
+Candidates who are able to take ownership of their tasks, and time management, who also have a passion to learn – will be able to flourish in the work environment.
 Also knowing how to manage your workload, will reduce the impact of stress and burnout.

 Communication skills are not only about how we speak to others, but also having the ability to observe effectively.
 Candidates must not only be articulate, but they should also be able to anticipate unproductive patterns and behaviors.
 Candidates with strong communication abilities are able to find solutions to problems before they become a crisis; being proactive rather than reactive.

 We’ve seen how sudden changes can affect a business; and businesses are no strangers to making rapid changes.
 Having a workforce that can adjust to sudden changes, will be very handy to an employer.
 It’s even more important now, to have employees who can take on different tasks, and show a willingness to help out with other responsibilities that lay aside of their expertise, if needed.

 Interpersonal skills is essentially having “people skills”.
 Your success in the work environment will not just depend on your technical strengths; but also being able to build and maintain relationships.
 When working in a team especially, being tolerant and respecting others’ opinions, and being able to receive constructive criticism are all very important.
 These qualities are central towards building a team with a strong foundation.